-Why should statisticians aim for becoming good leaders?
+Why should statisticians aim to become good leaders?

 How do you invest in yourself to become a good leader?